GabeStah/Airbrake.io/Copy/Language Page Rewrites/Ruby on Rails/text.md

 ## Features

 `Airbrake` is loaded with features designed with the Ruby framework developer in mind.
-Whether you're using the tried-and-true `Rails`, `Sinatra`, or even a `Rack` application, `Airbrake` will seamlessly integrate and provide your team with instant, beautiful error reports available at the `Airbrake.io` dashboard.
+Whether you're using the tried-and-true `Rails`, `Sinatra`, or even a `Rack` application, `Airbrake` will seamlessly integrate and provide your team with instant, beautiful error reports available at the `Airbrake` dashboard.
 Plus, if you need additional integrations to suit your workflow, `Airbrake` seamlessly integrates with all the most popular job processing libraries.
 From there, you can even expand that integration into outside services such as `GitHub`, `Trello`, `Slack`, `JIRA`, and many more, giving you and your team the most up-to-date alerts when something goes wrong inside your application.

 Check out just a few of the amazing features below, or take a look at the full [documentation](https://github.com/airbrake/airbrake#key-features) to find out everything `Airbrake` brings to the table for you and your team!

 ### Broad Framework Support

 The `Airbrake` gem integrates easily with the most popular Ruby web frameworks such as [Rails](#integrating-with-rails), [Sinatra](#integrating-with-sinatra), and [Rack](#integrating-with-rack).
-After just a few minutes and with only a couple lines of code, you can get `Airbrake` quickly up and running within your existing framework application.  `Airbrake` handles all exceptions across your entire app, automatically and instantly logging and reporting them to your `Airbrake.io` dashboard.
+After just a few minutes and with only a couple lines of code, you can get `Airbrake` quickly up and running within your existing framework application.  `Airbrake` handles all exceptions across your entire app, automatically and instantly logging and reporting them to your `Airbrake` dashboard.
 Of course, you can also customize `Airbrake` using the detailed [configuration API](https://github.com/airbrake/airbrake-ruby#configuration), so it precisely suits your application stack and particular project requirements.

 ### Easily Integrates With Most Job Processors

 Whether you use `Sidekiq`, `ActiveJob`, `Resque`, `DelayedJob`, or even `Shoryuken`, the `Airbrake` gem has you covered with built-in support and easy (often automatic) integration.
-In most cases, if your application loaded your job processor prior to loading the `Airbrake` gem, then you don't need to perform any additional steps or configure any other settings -- `Airbrake` will automatically detect errors that occur within your processed jobs and report them to your `Airbrake.io` dashboard right away.
+In most cases, if your application loaded your job processor prior to loading the `Airbrake` gem, then you don't need to perform any additional steps or configure any other settings -- `Airbrake` will automatically detect errors that occur within your processed jobs and report them to your `Airbrake` dashboard right away.
 Best of all, `Airbrake` attempts to provide as much relevant information with the exception report as possible, helping you and your team quickly identify which job caused an issue and why.

 For example, here's a sample of the `Parameters` JSON that `Airbrake` automatically generated after a `ZeroDivisionError` occurred during a simple `Sidekiq` job execution: